Paul North Rice

 Paul North Rice (February 9, 1888 – April 16, 1967) was an American librarian who served as Chief of the Reference Department of the New York Public Library, Executive Secretary of the Association of Research Libraries and President of the American Library Association.

 Early life and education

 He was born in 1888 in Lowell, Massachusetts, the fourth of five children of the Rev. Dr. Charles Francis Rice and Miriam Owen Jacobs.
 His grandfather, the Rev. Dr. William Rice was the director of the Springfield City Library Association from 1861 to 1897.
 While he was a child, his father held pastorates in Leominster, Cambridge and Springfield, Massachusetts.
-For some time, he resided in Newton, Massachusetts.
+For some time, he resided on Newtonville Ave in Newton, Massachusetts.
 His mother died in 1901, when he was 13 years old.